Dara Ó Briain

 Dara Ó Briain (/ˈdɑːrə oʊ ˈbriːən, ˈdærə -/ DAR(R)-ə-_-oh-_-BREE-ən, [ˈd̪ˠaɾˠə oː ˈbʲɾʲiənʲ]; born 4 February 1972) is an Irish comedian and television presenter based in the United Kingdom.
 He is noted for performing stand-up comedy shows all over the world and for hosting topical panel shows such as Mock the Week, The Panel, and The Apprentice: You're Fired!.
-For his work on Mock the Week, he was nominated for the British Academy Television Award for Best Entertainment Performance in 2012.

-Ó Briain's TV work also includes starring in and writing television comedy and documentary series.
-He has also been a newspaper columnist, with pieces published in national papers in both Britain and Ireland.
+In 2009, the Irish Independent described Ó Briain as "Terry Wogan's heir apparent as Britain's 'favourite Irishman'".

-He has written books for both adults and children.
-His first children's book Beyond the Sky was nominated for a Blue Peter Book of the Year Award in 2017.
+In 2012, he was nominated for a BAFTA TV Award for Best Entertainment Performance for his work on Mock the Week.
+He has also been a newspaper columnist and written books for both adults and children.
+His first children's book, Beyond the Sky, was nominated for a Blue Peter Book Award in 2017.

-In 2009, the Irish Independent described Ó Briain as "Terry Wogan's heir apparent as Britain's 'favourite Irishman'" and in 2010, Ó Briain was voted the 16th greatest stand-up comic on Channel 4's 100 Greatest Stand-Ups.

 Early life

 Ó Briain was born in 1972 in Bray, County Wicklow, and adopted into what he described as "a stable home" where he enjoyed a happy childhood with his "supportive" parents.
 He attended Coláiste Eoin secondary school, a Gaelcholáiste (Irish-speaking medium school) on Dublin's southside.
 He attended University College Dublin (UCD), where he studied mathematics and theoretical physics.
 In 2008, he remarked: "I haven't written it into my act, but it occasionally comes through.
 I could come on with a chalkboard and say: 'Now you're all going to pay attention.'"

-While a student at UCD, he was both the auditor of the Literary and Historical Society (the university's oldest debating society) and the co-founder and co-editor of The University Observer college newspaper.
+While a student at UCD, he was both the auditor (chairperson) of the Literary and Historical Society (the university's oldest debating society) and the co-founder and co-editor of The University Observer college newspaper.
 In 1994, he won the Irish Times National Debating Championship and The Irish Times/Gael Linn National Irish language debating championship; he is a fluent Irish speaker, and speaks to his father only in that language.

 He played both Gaelic football and hurling for Bray Emmets and hurling for the Wicklow County minor team.